KenobySky/tsm-ga-solver/README.md

 ![1786806396-Settings.png](https://bitbucket.org/repo/egL9o4/images/2199362518-1786806396-Settings.png)

-*Picture 1: Settings Window*
+*Picture 1: settings*

+---

-Picture 2 shows the main screen before the solution was calculated and picture 3 shows the solution displayed on screen.
+This picture shows the main screen before the solution was calculated and picture 3 shows the solution displayed on screen.

 ![2266976735-mainscreen.png](https://bitbucket.org/repo/egL9o4/images/2125412026-2266976735-mainscreen.png)

-*Picture 2: Main screen*
+*Picture 2: main screen*

+---

 ![98117339-solutionCalculated.png](https://bitbucket.org/repo/egL9o4/images/2027184326-98117339-solutionCalculated.png)

-*Picture 3: Solution Calculated*
+*Picture 3: calculated solution*

 Below the map there are two labels displaying the current status and optimum cost.
 On the right there are the following buttons: